-The pseudo ROC generated when using the newly implemented mechanism (3.3c) shows a convergence after 5 iterations, just like when using every PSM (3.3a).
-Then, as the log shows, lower ranking PSMs are dropped and the next iteration has a much higher AUC, probably as a result of the better quality of the PSMs.
+The pseudo ROC generated when using the newly implemented mechanism (3.3c) shows a convergence after 5 iterations, just like when using every PSM (3.3a). lower ranking PSMs are dropped and the next iteration has a much higher AUC, probably as a result of the better quality of the PSMs.
 Letting the algorithm run on the new dataset again improves the AUC even beyond that of Pycolator when only using rank 1 PSMs.
-This suggests, that indeed a re-ranking takes place in the first half of iterations.
+This suggests that indeed a re-ranking takes place in the first half of iterations.

 25

-Although implementing the balancing of different classes in the nested cross-validation splits had no big impact, it reduced the spread.
+Although implementing the balancing of different classes in the nested cross-validation splits had no big impact, it reduced the variation between the individual models.
 On other datasets, containing much fewer cross-linked than non-cross-linked PSMs, this procedure could have greater impact.
 This needs to be tested in further experiments.
 The feature has no disadvantages except negligible worse running time and can be generalized to other classes that could be present in a dataset.

 Using imputation did not improve the performance of Pycolator.
 Neither for a single class nor for both.
 It is thinkable that imputation has a different effect on other datasets, which contain far fewer cross-links than noncross-links.
 It could then prevent that the SVM fits onto the characteristics of non-cross-links because they are more frequent and find very few cross-links, but rather fit onto both classes in the same way.
-This has to be tested in further experiments.
+This needs to be tested in further experiments.
 Because the imputation takes a significant amount of time, this option is switched off per default.

 Splitting the dataset by cross-linked and non-cross-linked PSMs slightly improved the performance of Pycolator, and splitting by the cross-linked nucleotide yielded a great improvement.
 In practice, neither is applicable to most datasets, because they often only contain a very small number of cross-linked PSMs.
 And, as the experiments in section 3.2.3 show, applying Pycolator on a small dataset brings a lot of variation and worsens the performance.

 The non-random approach in the first experiment regarding small datasets keeps the ratio of correct to incorrect PSMs and ensures the appearance of PSMs originally classified as correct.
 However, maintaining the ratio when sampling a very small subset means it will contain one or two PSMs, which originally were assigned a q-value of < 1%, and many worse PSMs.
 This general bad quality of the dataset makes it difficult to obtain quantitative results for the very small datasets, which is why the second experiment was conducted.
 The findings however do suggest that down to a dataset size of about 500, Pycolator does not suffer from any drawbacks.
 With smaller datasets, the AUC metric does not work anymore and a lot of variation happens (3.7b).
 Only the first problem could be solved: by implementing the new metric of identifications at 1% q-value.
 Figure 3.7a was generated to test if the FDR estimation would suffer from small datasets.
-This can not be observed, as the smallest dataset for which a point is plotted has approximately 100 PSMs, and thus the small increase from 0.061 to 0.07 is due to rounding.
+This cannot be observed, as the smallest dataset for which a point is plotted has approximately 100 PSMs, and thus the small increase from 0.061 to 0.07 is due to rounding.

 In the second experiment however, this thesis seems to be supported by Figure 3.8b, showing that when re-calculating the q-value after sampling, 27